equalitie/bundler/README.md

 1. `originalRequest`  - Before fetching the first, original document
 2. `originalReceived` - Specify handlers used to scan the document and produce diffs
-3. `resourceRequest`  - Before fetching any resource referenced by the original document
+3. `resourceRequest`  - Before fetching each resource referenced by the original document
+4. `resourceReceived` - After retrieving each resource referenced by the original document
-4. `diffsReceived`    - After accumulating a collection of resource URLs and their data URIs
+5. `diffsReceived`    - After accumulating a collection of resource URLs and their data URIs

 As seen above, you can register handlers using the `originalReceived` event.